UniformSoup/OpenGL-Mandelbrot/README.md

 # OpenGL-Mandelbrot
-A Mandelbrot fractal made in OpenGL
+A Mandelbrot fractal made in OpenGL.

+# Build Requirements
-To build it requires OpenGL 4 + GLFW
+This project requires OpenGL 4 + GLFW + GLAD.